sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Our analysis reveals two main visual milestones.
 The first one is the acquisition of the shape bias, which emerges simultaneously to the ability to recognize normal objects and caricatures.
-While the shape bias is also clearly connected with side views being better prototypes of object instances, side-views are not prototypical enough to explain a side-view bias at the level of toddlers'.
 This bias is close to toddlers' in the strongest models.
+We also find that the shape bias is clearly connected to side views being better prototypes of object instances, *i.e.* they are relatively more similar to other views of an object.
+However, side-views are not prototypical enough to explain a side-view bias at the level of toddlers'.
 The second one is the development of configural sensitivity, for which adults' (and probably toddlers') level is out-of-reach for all investigated models.
 None of the two milestones are achieved by investigated models that were trained on a reasonable amount of visual egocentric data.
 In sum, toddlers' visual properties suggest there is room for ML improvements in 1) making the development of the shape bias more data-efficient and 2) learning to generalize based on the configural arrangement of parts.